Trap proves fatal for missing alligator in Manhattan

-An alligator that recently turned up missing from Manhattan’s Reptile World pet store was found dead late Saturday after being caught in a trap set up along Manhattan’s Wildcat Creek, Reptile World reported on its Facebook site at https://www.facebook.com/Manhattan-Reptile-World-267349953285298/.
+MANHATTAN–An alligator that recently turned up missing from Manhattan’s Reptile World pet store was found dead late Saturday after being caught in a trap set up along Manhattan’s Wildcat Creek, Reptile World reported on its Facebook site.

 “We are very sad to report that our alligator that was in Wildcat Creek was found dead tonight,” that site said.
 “He somehow fell into the water after getting caught in the trap set out for him/her.”